kerkomen/rei/README.md

 TODO

-There's also flags to define the number of lines to skip in the beginning (`--skip`, or `-s`) or in the end (`--omit`, or `-t`) of the file.

-TODO

-### Skipping lines
+#### Skipping lines

 Sometimes there is a need to cut out the header of the file or several lines in its end.
 It's generally accomplished by combining `head` and/or `tail` programs, piping, etc. Since `rei` is designed for easy list processing, such feature is implemented here.
+There are flags to define the number of lines to skip in the beginning (`--skip`, or `-s`) or in the end (`--omit`, or `-t`) of the file.

+TODO